 But there has been no recommendation for an independent investigation system.

 And the only possible investigation into a death in by a Coroner.

 And as Thomas Rawnsley’s death showed, there is no legal aid for families, toxicology reports are not standard, and narrative verdicts now the norm.

-Juries under new Rules are no longer available as they were under Article 5, if a patient is held under a Deprivation of Liberty Order under the MCA which is increasingly the case.
+Under new Rules Juries are no longer available, as under Article 5, as in state detention, if a patient is held under a MCA Deprivation of Liberty Order which is increasingly the case.

-So investigations of death and patient’s rights are getting worse not better.
+So investigations into deaths and patient’s rights are getting worse not better.

-Hospitals are not following the MHA Code of Practice, or providing information and data systems to evidence this, despite this statement from CQC in 2015;
+Hospitals are not following the MHA Code of Practice, nor providing information and data systems to evidence this, despite this statement from CQC in 2015;

 ‘In our monitoring of the MHA we expect to see providers following the standards of the Act and its Code of Practice, and have information and data systems in place that tell them where improvements are needed.
 However, our findings have shown that services were struggling in 2014/15 to meet the previous Code and failing to collect or review information for use by leadership teams.